Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Conclusion

 \section{Conclusion}

-This work reexamines the five-minute rule from first principles and recasts it as a feasibility-aware provisioning framework for AI-era systems.
-Our analysis shows that, under our stated assumptions, when GPU-centric hosts are paired with Storage-Next SSDs engineered for fine-grained random access, the DRAM-to-flash caching threshold collapses from minutes to seconds, effectively promoting NAND flash to an active extension tier of memory.
+This work re-examines the five-minute rule from first principles and recasts it as a feasibility-aware provisioning framework for AI-era systems.
+Our analysis shows that, when GPU-centric hosts are paired with Storage-Next SSDs engineered for fine-grained random access, the DRAM-to-flash caching threshold collapses from minutes to seconds, effectively promoting NAND flash to an active extension tier of DRAM.
 We implemented MQSim-Next to reproduce the key trends and support basic sensitivity studies.
-We further examined SSD-resident KV store and ANN search as concrete case studies, illustrating the algorithm and data-structure design space unlocked by seconds-scale caching.
-Overall, this work turns a heuristic into a quantitative, cross-layer framework for the AI era, laying a foundation for seconds-scale memory hierarchies that bridge device physics, system design, and algorithm co-optimization.
+We further examined SSD-resident KV store and ANN search as concrete case studies, illustrating the algorithm and data-structure design space unlocked by such a paradigm shift.
+Overall, this work turns a heuristic into a quantitative, cross-layer framework for the AI era, laying a foundation for treating flash as a first-class citizen in the memory hierarchy, bridging device physics, system design, and algorithm co-optimization.